LIMITED GOVERNMENT FUNDED PLACES AVAILABLE

 Thanks to generous government funding, you may be eligible to access substantial subsidies to study CMA’s SHB40115 Certificate IV in Beauty Therapy, under the Skilled Capital initiative.

-Under Skilled Capital all you need to pay is a student contribution fee of $628.95.
+Under Skilled Capital all you need to pay is a student contribution fee of $280 plus student resources of $628.95.
 This fee can be paid in installments throughout the duration of your training.
 Numbers are strictly limited and places are offered on a first-in-first-served basis.
-30 places will be available in February 2018 for students who wish to complete their SHB40115 Certificate IV in Beauty Therapy.

 $300 BONUS COMPLETION PAYMENT